-- The Eldar are all clad in brightly colored armor, but they are loyalty is to their own race, and are willing to let everyone else burn.
+- The Eldar are usually clad in brightly colored armor, but their loyalty is to their own race, and they're willing to let everyone else burn.

 - In Werewolf: The Apocalypse, several Zmei (Wyrm dragons) are vividly colored.
 Rustarin's scales are a shimmering sapphire blue; Trevero's scales are blood red; and Illyana's scales sparkle with all the colors of the rainbow.
 Despite their colorful appearance, they're also among the most powerful Wyrm minions this side of Malfeas.

 - Kefka Palazzo from Final Fantasy VI wears an outfit with many vivid colors and different patterns on it.
-He destroyed the world half way through the game.
+His goal is to destroy the world.